chanzuckerberg/cellxgene-census/docs/articles/2023/20230908-out_of_core_methods.md

 # 1        16437  ENSG00000133703         KRAS            6845
 ```

-## Efficient calculation of highly variable genes across million of cells
+## Efficient calculation of highly variable genes across millions of cells

-With `cellxgene_census.experimental.pp. get_highly_variable_genes` users can get the most highly variables of a Census query while accounting for batch effects.
+With `cellxgene_census.experimental.pp. get_highly_variable_genes` users can get the most highly variable genes of a Census query while accounting for batch effects.

 This is usually the first pre-processing step necessary for other downstream tasks, for example data integration.

 ### How it works

-The Census algorithm is modeled based on scanpy method `scanpy.pp.highly_variable_genes`, and in particular the Seurat V3 method which is designed for raw counts and can account for batch effects.
+The Census algorithm is based on the scanpy method `scanpy.pp.highly_variable_genes`, and in particular the Seurat V3 method, which is designed for raw counts and can account for batch effects.

 The Census implementation utilizes the same incremental paradigm used in  `cellxgene_census.experimental.pp.mean_variance` (see above), calculating chunk-based mean and variance accumulators with some tweaks to comply to the Seurat V3 method.